redhat-aqe/convergence-openshift-jenkins-demo/README.md

 * pipeline.yaml - example of a Jenkins Pipeline using DSL, JMS trigger, OpenShift pod for execution and  concurrency with throttling
+* Dockerfile - example Dockerfile for Jenkins use
 * prometheus.yaml - example Prometheus OpenShift deployment for simple Jenkins monitoring with alerts sent over email
 * gitlab-runners.yaml - example Gitlab runner deployment within OpenShift environment